 If you play a fair amount of video games, you’ve probably run into the situation where you sit down to play something, but nothing in your collection is speaking to you.

 Fortunately, there has never been a better time when it comes to finding great games to play for free.
 We’re not just talking freeware or free-to-play games either.

 When the Epic Games Store launched, people weren’t happy, mainly because they were happy with Steam and didn’t want to have to use yet another store and launcher just to play Fortnite.

 Every week, there are roughly one to three different games available for free.
 Even better, there are no fees of any kind.
 Just sign up for an account and start claiming your free games.

-2. Twitch Prime
+2. Prime Gaming

 Amazon owns Twitch, and this is one of the benefits.
-Past free fames have included Observer, Project Warlock, The Flame in the Flood, and Steel Rats, among others.
+Past free games have included Observer, Project Warlock, The Flame in the Flood, and Steel Rats, among others.

 For years, the site has been known for handing over a handful of old games when you sign up for an account like Beneath a Steel Sky, Lure of the Tempress, Teen Agent, and Tyrian 2000.

 Lately, the site has given account holders games like Postal for free as well.
 They may not always come around, but you might as well sign up just in case.

 Games often have free weekends in an effort to get you to buy them as well, but again, that’s not what we’re talking about.

 Every once in a while, companies get generous and give away games that are a few years old.
 One recent example on Steam is Injustice: Gods Among Us.

 Many of the services listed above will let you snag games that are only a year or two old for free, but you’ll often find older games going for zero dollars and zero cents as well.